Friday, March 22, 2013

 And finally:

-I also miss conversing in a language that I am comfortable with.
-And before you feel the need to email me and advise me to take lessons – I am sixty-two, Lawrie is seventy-one.
+We also miss conversing in a language that we are comfortable with.
+And before you feel the need to email us and advise us to take lessons, I am sixty-two, and Lawrie is seventy-one.
 Our brains seldom retain the words that we have learned.
 It is what it is.
 We try to find a new word every day that we can remember.
 That is a huge accomplishment in our books!

 And yes, “Wow!
 Lucky us!”